-This IFMP has been approved by the Minister of DFO and the NWMB pursuant to section 5.2.34 of the NLCA.
-The IFMP was developed with specific Nunavut communities who harvest from stocks where there is scientific information available related to abundance.
-The IFMP will continue to develop and grow to involve more Nunavut communities as scientific research becomes available.
-It will be reviewed and amended as necessary in collaboration with comanagement organizations to ensure it remains relevant and current with new science, Traditional Ecological Knowledge and Inuit Qaujimajatuqangit.
+This IFMP has been approved by the Minister of DFO and the NWMB pursuant to section 5.2.34 of the NA.
+It will be reviewed and amended as necessary in collaboration with co-management organizations to ensure it remains relevant and current with new science, Traditional Ecological Knowledge and Inuit Qaujimajatuqangit.